Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language in unified vision-language-action models

-\textbf{ Internal world models and reasoning}\\[4pt] {A key limitation of standard VLAs that utilize behavioral cloning training scheme is their reactive and ``black box'' attribute, where they map observations directly to actions without explicit intermediate reasoning or planning.
+A key limitation of standard VLAs that utilize a behavioral cloning training scheme is their reactive and ``black box'' attribute, where they map observations directly to actions without explicit intermediate reasoning or planning.
 This approach struggles with long-horizon tasks that require anticipating future outcomes.
-To address this, recent research integrates predictive world models into VLAs, enabling them to reason about the future and ground their actions in an understanding of environmental dynamics.}
+To address this, recent research integrates predictive world models into VLAs, enabling them to reason about the future and ground their actions in an understanding of environmental dynamics.

-{One line of work focuses on using visual foresight to guide action generation. \citet{tian2025predictive} first predicts a future visual state based on the current observation and language goal, and then use an inverse dynamics model to determine the actions needed to reach that state.
+One line of work focuses on using visual foresight to guide action generation. \citet{tian2025predictive} first predicts a future visual state based on the current observation and language goal, and then use an inverse dynamics model to determine the actions needed to reach that state.
 By training both the visual prediction and action generation modules jointly in an end-to-end manner, the model learns a synergistic relationship where visual prediction informs action planning, and the need to generate plausible actions refines the model's understanding of world dynamics.
 CoT-VLA~\citep{zhao2025cot} introduces a Visual Chain-of-Thought.
 The model generates a subgoal image as an explicit reasoning step, which is used in conjunction with the current observation and language instruction to condition the final action prediction.
-This strategy allows the model to ``think visually'' about how to accomplish a task before taking action.}
+This strategy allows the model to ``think visually'' about how to accomplish a task before taking action.